 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.

 The use or possession of some common prescription and over-the-counter medicines are banned under Japan’s strictly enforced anti-stimulant drugs law.
-This includes Vicks inhalers, medicines for allergies and sinus problems and even some mild painkillers like those containing codeine.
-Customs officials may not be sympathetic if you claim ignorance.
-If in any doubt, check with the nearest Japanese Embassy or Consulate before you travel.
+This includes Vicks inhalers, medicines for allergies and sinus problems, cold and flu medication containing Pseudoephedrine and even some over-the-counter painkillers like those containing codeine.
+Foreign nationals have been detained and deported for offences - ignorance may not be considered a defence.
+You should check the status of your medication with the nearest Japanese Embassy or Consulate before you travel.

 UK Emergency Travel Documents